 It’s not too hard to write some C++ code to perform a sequence to pin/unpin a Shortcut.
 Basically, we follow the steps used by Edge (Chromium):

-1. Initialise COM.
+- Initialise COM.

-2. Use ILCreateFromPathW to get an absolute PIDL.
+to get an absolute PIDL. - Use

-5. Release the interface, the PIDL and uninitialse COM.
+method with the PIDL to pin/unpin the target. - Release the interface, the PIDL and uninitialse COM.

 You can get an example here under MIT license.
-Once compiled, use pin "C:\path\to\file.lnk" to pin a Shortcut, and pin "C:\path\to\file.lnk" u to unpin it.
+Once compiled, use pin "C:\path\to\file.lnk"

 Again, DO NOT ABUSE THIS PIECE OF CODE.
 Either you use it for your own deployment, or you get EXPLICIT user consent before pinning yourself.
 And ‘no doesn’t mean yes’.
 You also should not bug the user by repeatedly prompting for pinning without user’s explicit intention.